anthonypecchillo/Medical-Data-Visualization/README.md

 ###### API Integration
 - Sign up for an account with [Data.Medicare.gov](https://data.medicare.gov/login) and acquire an App Token so that you can access CMS's Hospital Care API.
-- Create a configuration file similar to that in `config.example.js` to store your App Key.
+- Create a configuration file similar to that in `config.example.js` to store your App Token.

 ###### Data Acquisition
 - In the parent-most component, `App.jsx`: